bl0nd/chive/README.md

 ## Getting Started

-Suppose you want to switch between different colorschemes in Vim and Alacritty.
+Suppose you want to switch between different color-schemes in Vim and Alacritty.

 ### Target Creation

-First, create some targets using the `--target | -t` flag:
+The first thing you'll need to do is create **targets**, or file aliases:

 ```console
 $ chive -t vim alacritty